 Irene is originally from Antigonish.
-Irene grew up in Newport Station and later Halifax.
+She grew up in Newport Station and later Halifax.
 A graduate of Mount Saint Vincent Academy, Irene’s early employment was with Canada Permanent Trust.
-She met Harold Swindells, married and raised their son Gregory and daughter Karen.
-They are proud grandparents to grandson Declan.
-Irene returned to the business life once her children were grown, and for more than 22 years has been the Administrator and Marketing Agent for Melville Heights.
-Irene, who has served as a board member of the Spryfield Business Commission, has been involved with many associations over the years.
-Mount Saint Vincent University Board, Chair of the Halifax Vocational School Board, Canada Mortgage and Housing Board, Advisory Council for the Order of Nova Scotia and Rockingham Heritage, to name a few.
+She met Harold Swindells, married and raised their son Gregory and their daughter Karen.
+Karen and her husband Brian King raised Declan, who is 18 and will attend university next year.
+Karen lost her battle with cancer 13 years ago at the young age of 42.
+Irene returned to the business life once her children were grown, and for more than 25 years has been the Administrator and Marketing Agent for Melville Heights.
+Irene is a board member of the Spryfield Business Commission.
+She’s been involved with many associations over the years, such as Mount Saint Vincent University Board, Chair of the Halifax Vocational School Board, Canada Mortgage and Housing Board, Advisory Council for the Order of Nova Scotia and Rockingham Heritage.

 Scott is a graduate of Saint Mary’s University Sobeys School of Business and a serial entrepreneur.
 Scott began investing in the stock market at the age of 14 and by the time he was 19, he had bought and sold 5 businesses.
 Scott has been featured in business magazines and has represented his province of Nova Scotia at several business symposiums.
 He formerly owned and operated Green Roots Landscaping Limited and Halifax Asphalt Care and Northern Seamless Gutters.
 Scott currently owns Mortley Investments and invests in commercial real estate.
 Along with business activities, Scott prides himself on giving back to the community.
 He currently serves on several Boards of Directors in the Halifax area.
 For the past seven years, Scott has been an active volunteer firefighter with Halifax Regional Fire and Emergency.